-The Sunday Junior Academy is for our younger members and we start at age 6 years old.
-Children in school year’s 1 – 4 will be in our Junior Academy and have sessions on Sunday mornings.
+The Junior Academy is for our younger members and we start at age 6 years old.
+Children in school year’s 1 – 4 will be in our Junior Academy and have sessions on Sunday mornings and on Monday evenings.
+For 2018/19 season our Sunday sessions will be for Skills training and our Monday evenings will be for GameTime.
+This differs from the older age groups who have skills on weekday evenings and if an alteration to the timetable for our younger groups.

-Details of how to apply for a place in the Sunday Junior Academy can be found on the Membership pages of this website.
+Details of how to apply for a place in the Junior Academy can be found on the Membership pages of this website.
 Please register your child online via the Membership pages of this website before you turn up.
-Children may try the sessions for two weeks before payment is due, but they MUST be registered before they come to the sessions.
+Children MUST be registered before they come to the sessions.
+We do not offer free sessions as trials, but we will reimburse the subs if a child does not like the sessions after a couple of weeks.
+We would like to encourage children to do both sessions, but understand that this may not be convenient.
+Please contact us if your child would like to play but can only do one session a week on either Sunday or Monday.

 The Hockey season runs from September until Easter.
 Some additional hockey is available during the summer term at an extra cost.